jeatt/jeatt.github.io/_posts/work/2014-03-16-explore-taylor-and-francis-online.md

 - work
 lede: "I designed and built a website which gave the Taylor &amp; Francis marketing team the freedom to create and manage their own campaigns without having to rely on external designers or the in-house web team."
 hero: explore-tfo-hero_v3.jpg
+responsibilities:
+- Research and planning
+- Design and development
+- Training
+- Maintenance and support
 ---

 When I started working for Taylor &amp; Francis (who publish academic journals) in 2008, 70% of our marketing was print.
 By 2012 70% of our marketing was online but most of it was done in a way which could be described as print, but on the web.
 The marketers would commission a designer to put together flyers, postcards or catalogues which would then be delivered as PDF files and uploaded to our website.